AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 To access our Azure resources, we need to be authenticated from our terminal in Visual Studio Code.
 This application uses authentication with [Microsoft Entra ID](https://learn.microsoft.com/entra/identity/).
 Role assignments have already been created for your user during resource deployment.
 If you're already signed in with the user credentials you used for deployment, skip to [Build and run the application for the first time.](#build-and-run-the-application-for-the-first-time)

-1. Log in to the Azure CLI by entering the following command in the terminal window.
+1. Log in to the Azure CLI by entering the following command in the terminal window inside of Visual Studio Code.

     ```bash
     az login